Victorian mahogany drop leaf table having a shaped top with molded edge

 Description

-Victorian mahogany table with drop leaves, featuring a shaped top with a beveled edge, a turned stretcher connecting a pair of turned supports, ending in shaped legs with original casters.
+Victorian mahogany table with drop leaves, featuring a shaped top with a profiled edge, a turned stretcher connecting a pair of turned supports, ending in shaped legs with original casters.
 A practical, occasional table that is very slim when not in use.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th centuries.
+This period is associated with Napoleon’s reign, which emphasized Roman and Greek decorative motifs.

 Attributes / Details